At a glance

 - Country: Argentina, where a caballo is a way of serving, not one dish

-In an Argentine kitchen a caballo is not the name of a dish but an instruction for finishing one: lay two fried eggs over the top.
+In an Argentine kitchen a caballo is not the name of a dish but an instruction for finishing one: lay two fried eggs over the top, yolks left loose, the eggs riding the meat the way a rider sits a horse.
 Papas fritas a caballo are chips under two eggs.
 A bife a caballo is a pan steak under two eggs.
-A milanesa a caballo is the breaded cutlet sandwich given the same crown, the eggs riding the meat the way the phrase says, the way a rider sits a horse.
+A milanesa a caballo is the breaded cutlet sandwich given the same crown.
 Order it a medio caballo and you get one egg instead of two.
-The idiom travels across the menu, and what it does to each plate is the same: it puts a soft, rich, sauce-bearing thing on top of something cooked dry, and lets the diner break it.
+What the finish does to each plate is the same: it puts a soft, rich, sauce-bearing thing on top of something cooked dry, and lets the diner break it.

 On a cutlet that crown does specific work.
 A milanesa is beef sliced thin and beaten out under the mallet, dragged through beaten egg and crumb and fried until the coating is a hard golden shell, then slid hot into a split roll.
 It is good and it is dry, a crust and a lean piece of meat with nothing wet about it but whatever salad or mayonnaise gets added.
 The fried egg arrives with its own sauce sealed inside.
 Cut the yolk and it runs down through the crumb, pools where the bread meets the cutlet, and turns a dry sandwich into one that slicks the mouth on every bite.
 The white, set and a little chewy, is almost beside the point.
 The yolk is the reason, and a hard yolk is a missed one.